England national deaf cricket team: 2022: England win the Deaf Ashes for the first time

 In the summer of 2022, England headed to Brisbane, Australia to contest the Deaf Ashes.
 Once again Australia were favourites having never lost against the English in an Ashes Series (4-0).
 However, a resurgent England Side led by George Greenway, won the Ashes in convincing style winning 6 of the 8 games (6-2).

 The Ashes was contested over two series, a 5 match T20 series and a 3 match ODI series.
 England took a 3-2 lead from T20 series into the ODI series, which they went on to win 3-0 to secure their Ashes victory.

 Josh Price won the player of the series, he averaged 32 with the bat which included a match winning knocks of 83 and 82 in the ODI series.
 He also took 10 wickets across the Ashes.
-He was awarded Lord's Tavener's Disability Cricketer of the Year for 2022.
+He was awarded Lord's Taverner's Disability Cricketer of the Year for 2022.

 There were also memorable batting performances from George Greenway (63, 52*), Stephen George (57*) and James Schofield (59*).
 Henry Wainmann was the highest wicket taker with 11 wickets.